robinhuiser/hello-swagger/README.md

 # Go Hello Swagger

-Project demonstrating implementing a RESTful API microservice from a swagger spec in Go.
+Project demonstrating implementing a microservice exposing a RESTful API from a swagger spec in Go.

 ## Prerequisites